chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 When the `type` property is `"regex"`, the object MUST have a `pattern` property which MUST be a valid regular expression.
 The `tolerance` succeeds if the [Probe][pb] returned value is matched against the pattern.
+Object MAY have a `target` property which MUST be a valid value returned for a given provider.

 When the `type` property is `"jsonpath"`, the object MUST have a `path` property which MUST be a valid [JSON Path][jp].
 In addition, the object MAY